 Andrew Bryant was born in the UK in 1971 and lives and works in Cornwall.
 He has been an art educator and a freelance editor (for a-n and Tate Online).
-Having worked across a multiplicity of mediums he now predominantly paints.
+Having worked in a range of media he now mostly paints.
 In 2022 he was shortlisted for the Contemporary British Painting Prize.
 He is a visiting tutor at Newlyn School of Art.
 His work is in private collections in the UK and abroad.

-Andrew’s ideas are informed by a deep interest in critical theory, queer theory and psychoanalysis, as well as his life-long engagement with art and image-making.
-By subtly blending the narcissism of wishful thinking with the disappointment of experience, his work allegorically explores contemporary neoliberal fantasies of self-sufficiency and the actual psycho-social dependencies they aim to deny.
-His new series Nothing makes itself extends these concerns to explore our disavowed dependency on the planet and its environments.
+Andrew’s ideas are informed by an interest in critical theory, queer theory and psychoanalysis, as well as his life-long engagement with art and image-making.
+By subtly blending the narcissism of wishful thinking with the disappointment of experience, his work obliquely explores contemporary neoliberal fantasies of self-sufficiency and the actual psycho-social dependencies they aim to deny.

-Gathering resources from print, the internet, and his own photography, Andrew creates detailed paintings of isolated objects, all of which are in some way lacking or incomplete.
+Gathering resources from print, the internet, and his own photography, Andrew creates detailed paintings of isolated objects, all of which are purposefully lacking or incomplete.
 Fragile, without the means to propel themselves, or missing an important part, they long for the completion of their function.
 His images often include a component of staging and framing—of conscious presentation—a reference to art-making itself which, as a form of address, depends on a viewer to provide meaning, and so is equally lacking.
-By choosing to make paintings of things that have themselves already been made—either by hand, by industrial processes, or in his recent work by immense geological forces—Andrew is always asking what it means to make or to create: who really is the author; what structures and forces—social, psychical, political—beyond the individual, are at play?
+By choosing to make paintings of things that have themselves already been made—either by hand, by industrial processes, by immense geological forces, or by artificial intelligence—Andrew is always asking what it means to make or to create: who really is the author; what structures and forces—social, psychical, political—beyond the individual, are at play?
 For Andrew these concerns articulate the true condition of the modern neoliberal individual—that we are radically dependent, and that we are produced by, and subject to, forces beyond our understanding or control.

 Spending months and years on a single work, Andrew goes to great lengths to erase the traces of brush or hand.
 However this is no senseless striving for perfection.
 Having started out as a photographer, Andrew’s work is still very much in dialogue with that medium.
 By referencing photography’s discursive spaces through the suppression of painterly gestures, the contemporary fetishes of ‘originality’, ‘spontaneity’ and the ‘hand-made’ are rejected in favour of the ‘mechanical’ and the ‘copy’.
 This strategy enables Andrew to draw attention away from himself and the process of painting, directing it instead at the chosen objects, allowing their allegorical meanings to come to the fore.
 Yet this attempt at self-effacement itself exposes Andrew’s desire for mastery and recognition, articulating gesturally one of the central paradoxes of his work.
 Namely, the potentiality of artistic/human desire and the elusiveness of its fulfilment.